 - Don’t overbake the cookies.
 They should be soft and chewy, not hard, dry, and crumbling.
 That means taking them out of the oven when they’re barely golden.

 - Feel free to add fun extras!
-White chocolate chips, freeze-dried raspberries, or nuts are great options.
-You could also try other lime or orange flavors with dark chocolate chunks.
+White chocolate chips, freeze-dried raspberries, and nuts are all great options.
+You could also try dark chocolate chunks.

 How to Store and Freeze Lemon Crinkle Cookies

-Lemon crinkle cookies will keep at room temp for up to five days, and a bit longer in the fridge.
+Lemon crinkle cookies will keep at room temp for up to 5 days, and a bit longer in the fridge.
 Either way, store them in an airtight container.

 For baked cookies: Let them cool completely, then add them to an airtight container or freezer bag.
-They will last about two months.
+They will last about 2 months.

 For cookie dough: Instead of baking, put the portioned cookie dough tray into the freezer for an hour.

 When each piece is mostly frozen, remove the tray and put the cookies in a freezer bag or airtight container.
-These will last about two months.
+These will last about 2 months.

 When you’re ready to bake, simply put them on a lined baking tray and bake from frozen.
 No need to thaw!
 Just add a few minutes to the baking time.